- About OSU

 You do not need to complete the entire application at one time.
 You may begin the application, save it, and return to it later; however, the earlier you complete and submit your application, the sooner it can be reviewed.

-To facilitate timely review of your application and ensure your application receives full consideration, please complete and submit your application at least 30 days prior to the program’s deadline to allow sufficient time for receipt of your letters of recommendation and all other required documents.
+To facilitate timely review of your application and ensure your application receives full consideration, please complete and submit your application at least 30 days prior to the program’s deadline to allow sufficient time for your letter of recommendation writers to submit their letters on your behalf.
 Applicants who submit their application without all required materials, such as transcripts, resumes, writing samples, should be aware their application cannot be reviewed until it is complete (application deadlines for your program can be found here).
-If your program does not have a deadline or preferred date listed, it is suggested you complete your application by March 1st for fall semester admission, July 1st for spring semester admission or January 1st for summer session admission.
+If your program does not have a deadline or preferred date listed, then your application must be complete with transcripts, other required materials and letters of recommendation present by February 1st for fall semester admission, July 1st for spring semester admission or January 1st for summer session admission.

 The most complete and up-to-date status of your submitted application can be viewed by logging into your account (click here) and viewing the checklist.
-Please use this portal to check your application status (phone calls and emails will delay processing).
+Please use this portal to check your application status (phone calls and emails to the Graduate College to check the status of your application will delay our processing of applications).

 Our online forms use SSL encryption to protect your data while it is being transmitted to our server.